-BAPS uses the latest technology to enhance student learning, student engagement and student achievement.
-The 1:1 computer initiative provides every student in grades 9-12 with a personal device to explore and utilize educational resources both inside and outside the classroom – from accessing class content and textbooks online, to communicating and collaborating with classmates and teachers.
+Broken Arrow Public Schools uses the latest technology to enhance student learning, student engagement and student achievement.
+The 1:1 computer initiative provides every student in grades 8-12 with a personal device to explore and utilize educational resources both inside and outside the classroom – from accessing class content and textbooks online, to communicating and collaborating with classmates and teachers.
 With 1:1, students have the best teacher-facilitated instruction combined with the best technology at their fingertips.

 Students will not receive their schedule at schedule pick up until Chromebook insurance is purchased.
 If families decide to opt out of purchasing insurance, there will be an opportunity for parents to sign an opt out form to take responsibility of damage/lost/stolen devices.